djvs/siox/README.md

 ![Screenshot of PCB](screenshot.png)

-SIO-X redone in kicad.
+PSIO SIO-X switchboard redone in kicad.
 Not 100% sure this is correct yet